 Transmit power-on and power-down ramp

-The transmit power-on ramp for 10% to 90% of maximum power shall be no greater than 2 ms. The transmit power-on ramp is shown in Figure 16-9 (Transmit power-on ramp).
+The transmit power-on ramp for 10% to 90% of average transmit power shall be no greater than 2 ms, where the average transmit power is measured over the entire PPDU duration.
+The transmit power-on ramp is shown in Figure 16-9 (Transmit power-on ramp).

+Figure 16-9 – Transmit power-on ramp

-The transmit power-down ramp for 90% to 10% maximum power shall be no greater than 2 ms. The transmit power-down ramp is shown in Figure 16-10 (Transmit power-down ramp).
+The transmit power-down ramp for 90% to 10% of the average transmit power shall be no greater than 2 ms. The transmit power-down ramp is shown in Figure 16-10 (Transmit power-down ramp).

+Figure 16-10 – Transmit power-down ramp

 The transmit power ramps shall be constructed such that the HR/DSSS PHY emissions comply with spurious frequency product specification defined in 16.3.6.7 (Transmit and receive in-band and out-of-band spurious emissions).